ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 "extension_type" indicates the type of extension, and "extension_data" contains information specific to the extension.

+### Upload Message Security

+The contents of each input share must be kept confidential from everyone but the client and the aggregator it is being sent to and clients must be able to authenticate the aggregator they upload to.

+HTTPS provides confidentiality between the client and the leader, but this is not sufficient since the helper's report shares are relayed through the leader.
+Confidentiality of report shares is achieved by encrypting each report share to a public key held by the respective aggregator.
+Clients fetch the public keys from each aggregator over HTTPS, allowing them to authenticate the server.

+Aggregators MAY require clients to authenticate when uploading reports.
+This is an effective mitigation against Sybil attacks in deployments where it is practical for each client to have an identity provisioned (e.g., a user logged into an online service or a hardware device programmed with an identity).
+If it is used, client authentication MUST use a scheme that meets the requirements in
+{{request-authentication}}.

+In some deployments, it will not be practical to require clients to authenticate (e.g., a widely distributed application that does not require its users to login to any service), so client authentication is not mandatory in DAP.
+In the absence of client authentication, implementations SHOULD deploy some mitigation against Sybil attacks.

 ## Verifying and Aggregating Reports {#aggregate-flow}

 Once a set of clients have uploaded their reports to the leader, the leader can